hisamafahri/cyg/README.md

 # cyg: Secure files in your repository

-Cyg will help you to secure files/folders in your repository directly using PGP encryption.
+Cyg will help you to secure files in your repository directly using PGP encryption.
 The name "cyg" was inspired by the [Cygnus constellation](https://en.wikipedia.org/wiki/Cygnus_(constellation)).

 ## How It Works?